matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 <hr>

-## What’s CSS Grid Layout?
+<h2 id="whats-grid">What’s CSS Grid Layout?</h2>

 CSS Grid Layout is a grid-based layout system designed for two-dimensional layouts.
-It’s the first true layout method in CSS, properties like `float`, `display: inline-block`, `position`, and `display: table` were originally not intended for building layouts.\
+It’s the first true layout method in CSS, since properties like `float`, `display: inline-block`, `position`, and `display: table` were originally not intended for building layouts.\
 Grid is a great choice if you're not working on just one axis but one two axes.

 <div class="demo u-full-width js-demo">